National Academic Bowl

 Regional Tournaments

-To qualify for Nationals, a team needs to finish in the top 50% of teams in its age division after Round 3, finish with a winning record after Round 3, or, if it goes 1-2 in the first three rounds, and wins rounds 4 and 5, then it also qualifies.
-Teams with all students in 5th grade and younger at a regional tournament qualify for Nationals if they finish in the top 50% of all teams at that regional tournament that consist entirely of students in 5th grade and younger.
-However, in many cases, teams will find it easier to qualify for Academic Bowl Nationals if they just ensure that at least one player on each team has qualified for the National Championships of the National History Bee, National Geography Bee, or National Science Bee.
+To qualify for Nationals in the National Academic Bowl, a team needs to finish in the top 50% of teams in its age division or round robin pool (if round robin pools are played) after Round 5, finish with a winning record after Round 5, or win a playoff game.
+However, in many cases, teams will find it easier to qualify for the National Academic Bowl National Championships by having at least one player on each team at Nationals who has qualified for the National Championships of the National Science Bee, National History Bee, or National Geography Bee.

 Past questions can be found on the website here for practice, though note that Academic Bowl packets from 2016-2022 followed a different game format.
 The National Academic Bowl now uses the exact same format and rules as the National History Bowl (except the focus of the questions is on all subjects, not just history).